-The CIP will also serve as a key foundation for our ongoing discussions with member agencies regarding funding allocation and a renewed capital budget process.
-To facilitate this, staff are currently planning additional workshops with the member agencies to evaluate the eligibility of Caltrain's priority projects for funding.
-The outcomes of these workshops will be incorporated into the constrained version of the CIP, the 4-Year Rolling Program, which will identify the projects Caltrain has the capacity to deliver.
-This process will also ultimately feed in the two-year capital budget.
+The CIP will also serve as the foundation for ongoing discussions about funding allocation and the capital budget process.
+Staff are planning additional workshops to evaluate the eligibility of priority projects for funding.
+Outcomes will be included in the constrained 4-Year Rolling Program (as described below) and will inform the two-year capital budget.